haxtheweb/wc-workshop/README.md

 - Select the `wc-workshop` project you've been working on
 - When setting this up click `Build and Output Settings` and change `Output Directory` to say `dist`
 - Hit Deploy and see if it works..
 In a few minutes you should have a web address for what we've worked on today that you can share with others!

+# Bonus work
+If we have time, we'll get into using other work and standing on the shoulders of giants!

 ### Meme's we love them, especially when we didn't make them
 Let's wire our data up to someone else's (mine) tag: meme-maker